LLNL/axom/src/components/shroud/docs/reference.rst

   creating a ``NULL`` terminated string using ``trim``.
 This avoids copying the string in the Fortran wrapper.

+F_force_wrapper

+  If *true*, always create an explicit Fortran wrapper.
+  If *false*, only create the wrapper when there is work for it to do.
+  Otherwise, call the C function directly.
+  For example, a function which only deals with native numeric types does not need a wrapper since it can be called directly by defining the correct interface.
+  The default is *false*.

 namespace

   Blank delimited list of namespaces for **cpp_header**.